 The short clip is from Hornblower (Episode : The Duchess & the Devil).
 It shows nicely why Horatio Hornblower is in charge and the blond hothead not.
 The 'bigger picture' is even bigger than to take the enemy without a fight and potential losses.
-By disguising in their adversaries clothes, take their landing boat, Hornblower and his men are able to deceive the the crew on the big mother ship and take it by surprise.
+By disguising in their adversaries clothes, taking their landing boat, Hornblower and his men are able to deceive the the crew on the big mother ship and take it by surprise.
 Well, that is a bigger picture.

 Get organized in chunks

 Play along for a moment.
 Look for 10 seconds at the following letters and try to remember them :

 Now look away and say out loud the letters.
 It does not even have to be in the correct order.
 Pretty hard, isn't it?

 Please scroll down to continue.

 Now try again :